 I’ve gone through several iterations of coming up with test persona names in my latest project.
 In the beginning I started thinking about names for my amusement.
-But after some time I realized that there’s actually something to gain from considering naming practices when it comes to test data.
-Setting […]
+But after some time I realized that there’s actually something to gain from […]

 The playful aspect is by far the most arbitrary.
 The word in itself is a bit silly.
 “The playful aspect of play”.
 The playful aspect seems either obvious or superfluous.
 But since we’ve gone through the physical and social aspects, this last post addresses the parts of play that are harder to fit into the aforementioned “boxes”.
 Between the physical and the social parts of playing, something else takes place as well…